03 Using R syntax

 5.4 Sustainability

-In the case the classifier was trained with an active sustainability
+In case the classifier was trained with an active sustainability

 classifier$get_sustainability_data()